bmaunde/guidelines/Magento/magento-cloud-setup.md

 For more information, refer to http://xdebug.org/docs/install#linux on the section Configure PHP.

+#### 7. System Tools
+Please ensure the followng are installed.
+IIf you have PHP and MariaDB already installed, it's likely that you have al

 ## Configuring Prerequisites

 Once you have installed the prerequisites, it is necessary to configure or set them up so they are ready to use with Magento.